 Applications for rates assistance may only relate to the applicants primary place of residence and are not available for residential investment, commercial or industrial properties.

 Applications for Rates Assistance must be made in writing on the Application for Rates Assistance form.

 Any person unable to pay their rates in accordance with the set payment schedule should first contact the Rates Coordinator for a confidential discussion regarding the above options prior to making an Application for Rates Assistance.

 Rates Concession - Pension Concession Rebate

-The municipal rates concession provides for a rebate of up to 50% on rates and charges.
-The rebate for 2017–18 is $223.80 and this amount increases with the Consumer Price Index every year.
+The municipal rates concession provides for a rebate to eligible pensioners of up to 50% on rates and charges on your principal place of residence.
+The rebate for 2020/21 is $241.00 and this amount increases with the Consumer Price Index every year.

-An additional annual payment of $40 is offered by the Borough of Queenscliffe to all properties with an eligible DHS pension concession.
+An additional annual payment of $120 is offered by the Borough of Queenscliffe in 2020/21 to all properties with an eligible DHS pension concession.